-No later than 14 days after the adoption of this decision, Utilities shall file a Tier 1 Advice Letter revising Rule 21 tariff language to eliminate the net energy metering generating facilities exception in Section B.1 of Rule 21.
+No later than 30 days after the adoption of this decision, Utilities shall file a Tier 2 Advice Letter revising Rule 21 tariff language to revise the net energy metering generating facilities exception in Section B.1 of Rule 21, pursuant to this decision.
+SCE, PG&E and CESA addressed aspects of this advice letter in comments to the proposed decision.